O-Mutt/o-mutt.github.io/_posts/2012/2012-10-10-staying-in-touch.md

 ### Reasons

   * **Resume boosters:** what company will look poorly on you helping out a past employer (no need to mention compensation)
-  * **References:** the better info you share the better they will think about you later, even if it is just a bar talk with someone you will some day meet&#8230;
+  * **References:** the better info you share the better they will think about you later, even if it is just a bar talk with someone you will some day meet...
   * **Care:** where you work and who you work for should matter to you even AFTER you work there
   * **Money:** most of the time they will pay you well